Cough and cold are common in children. These are the immune system’s response to fighting germs and infections.

 - Hot milk and honey can act as a defense mechanism against virus and bacteria.

 - Avoid giving spicy and oily food to your kid.

-One of the safest ways to treat a cough in children is home remedies.
+One of the safest ways to treat a cough in children is through home remedies.
 However, it is important that you vet the ingredients thoroughly to make sure that the remedies are safe for your kid.
-In any case, it is imperative that you talk to a doctor in case your child has chronic cough.
+In any case, it is imperative that you talk to a doctor in case your child has a chronic cough.

 Most importantly, know when you should take your child to a doctor and when you can handle a cough with home remedies.

 Have ideas for treating kids’ cough at home?
 Tell us about them here.

 2. Vaporizer or Humidifier: Which Is Best?; Children’s Hospital of Philadelphia

 3. Moyad MA; Conventional and alternative medical advice for cold and flu prevention: what should be recommended and what should be avoided?; NCBI(2009)

 4. Saketkhoo K, Januszkiewicz A, Sackner MA; Effects of drinking hot water, cold water, and chicken soup on nasal mucus velocity and nasal airflow resistance; NCBI(1987)

 5. Gaetano Chirico, and Giuseppina Quartarone; Nasal congestion in infants and children: a Literature review on efficacy and safety of non-pharmacological treatments; Research Gate